Embracing Holistic Wellness: A Journey to Inner Balance

 The goal is attunement, not control.

 Integration is often overlooked.
-Growth happens not only during healing sessions, but in how insights are lived afterward.
+Growth happens not only during healing sessions but also in how insights are lived afterward.
+Reflection practices include:

 Community and Support: Why Healing Is Not Meant to Be Done Alone